 About the Author:

 David M. Hawthorne is of counsel with Akerman Senterfitt (Twitter: @Akerman_Law) in Fort Lauderdale, FL.
-He has over 20 years of experience and focuses his practice in the areas of commercial landlord-tenant practices, products liability and mass torts, construction, and general commercial litigation matters.
+He has over twenty years of experience and focuses his practice in the areas of commercial landlord-tenant practices, products liability and mass torts, construction, and general commercial litigation matters.

-David represents commercial and residential landlords, commercial and residential tenants, owners, contractors, design professionals, subcontractors, and materialmen, as well as medical and pharmaceutical companies.
+Mr. Hawthorne represents commercial and residential landlords, commercial and residential tenants, owners, contractors, design professionals, subcontractors, and materialmen, as well as medical and pharmaceutical companies.